-The COVID-19 pandemic response enabled lots of our teams to integrate and work closer together however, we still have more to do.
-The Life Course Infographic in section 3.3 illustrates that for our older people who have a heart attack or stroke and our younger children, further work is required to improve admission to hospital where this is clinically necessary.
+The Life Course Infographic in section 3.3 illustrates that for our working age people who have a heart attack or stroke, further work is required to improve admission to hospital where this is clinically necessary.
+Our priorities for urgent and emergency care take the next step in collaborative working across organisations to respond to patients when a need arises.